 Emotional challenges

 “Regular eating and weight gain can be so challenging during treatment and recovery because they can feel totally unfamiliar and distressing,” Friedman says.
 “Gaining weight often requires acting in opposition to the eating disorder, which has usually been driving behavior for a long time.”
-Degener says that for her, weight restoration was particularly difficult on an emotional level.
-“I remember explosive meal times where I fought and argued with my parents because of how fearful I was of gaining weight—and the time after meals was difficult, too,” she says.”
+Degener says that for her, weight restoration was particularly difficult on an emotional level: “I remember explosive meal times where I fought and argued with my parents because of how fearful I was of gaining weight—and the time after meals was difficult, too,” she says.”
 I carried a heaviness of anxiety, worry, fear, and anger with me for some time, and had to learn strategies for sitting with and tending to those emotions.”

 As she continued to restore weight, Degener also encountered new emotional experiences in recovery, like parting with clothes that no longer fit.
-“I look back on these experiences as important moments that ultimately taught and gave me so much perspective—and in the moment, they didn't feel that way,” she says.
+“I look back on these experiences as important moments that ultimately taught me and gave me so much perspective—and in the moment, they didn't feel that way,” she says.
 “They felt scary and frustrating and difficult.”

 Social challenges